awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-2-virtual-machine.md

 The `seed.iso` boot image includes only the configuration information required to boot the VM\.
 It does not include the Amazon Linux 2 operating system files\.

 To generate the `seed.iso` boot image, you need two configuration files:
-+ `meta-data`> – This file includes the hostname and static network settings for the VM\.
++ `meta-data` – This file includes the hostname and static network settings for the VM\.
 + `user-data` – This file configures user accounts, and specifies their passwords, key pairs, and access mechanisms\.
-By default, the Amazon Linux 2 VM image creates a `ec2-user` user account\.
+By default, the Amazon Linux 2 VM image creates an `ec2-user` user account\.
 You use the `user-data` configuration file to set the password for the default user account\.

 **To create the `seed.iso` boot disc**